RahulBhalley/cyclegan-qp/README.md

 ### Results

-The images in each column (from left to right) corresponds to a) original image, b) Paul Cézanne, c) Claude Monet, d) Ukiyo-e, and e) Vincent Van Gogh.
-And each row correspond to a different image.
+The images in each column (from left to right) corresponds to:
+- Original image
+- Paul Cézanne
+- Claude Monet
+- Ukiyo-e
+- Vincent Van Gogh.

+And each row contains a different image.

 #### Real Image to Stylized Image
 ![](https://github.com/rahulbhalley/cyclegan-plus-plus/raw/master/assets/grid_sty.jpg)